nixworks/public/news/2007/06/19/index.md

 One of the candidates in Papua New Guinea&#039;s elections has been charged with attempting to murder the country&#039;s deputy Prime Minister.

 ### [ After Senegal's parliamentary elections, Macky Sall resigns as Prime Minister and President Abdoulaye Wade appoints former Deputy Minister for the Budget Cheikh Hadjibou Soumar in his stead.](/news/2007/06/19/after-senegal-s-parliamentary-elections-macky-sall-resigns-as-prime-minister-and-president-abdoulaye-wade-appoints-former-deputy-minister.md)
-_Context: Abdoulaye Wade, Cheikh Hadjibou Soumaré, Macky Sall, President, Prime Minister of Senegal, Senegal, parliamentary elections_
+_Context: Abdoulaye Wade, Cheikh Hadjibou Soumar, Macky Sall, President, Prime Minister of Senegal, Senegal, parliamentary elections_

 ## [Previous Day...](/news/2007/06/18/index.md)